 Looking for the best LED lighting for the kitchen ceiling?
-LED is definitely the ideal energy-efficient choice and there are many great options available.
+LED is the ideal energy-efficient choice, and many great options are available.
 Let’s pick the best of the best!

-There’s no doubt that LED lighting is the most efficient.
-And while this technology used to be exclusive to recessed lighting and accent lights in the past, modern fixtures, and lightbulbs can be installed even in fancy chandeliers.
+There’s no doubt that LED lighting is the most efficient (and attracts fewer bugs).
+And while this technology used to be exclusive to recessed lighting and accent lights in the past, modern fixtures and lightbulbs can be installed even in fancy chandeliers.
 That rules out all decor doubts.
 So why choose anything else (like halogen or fluorescent) anyway?

-When it comes to the choice of LED fixtures and bulbs, you have several types that need to be considered.
-You also need to consider the luminosity of them, especially in places that need a lot of lighting, like the kitchen.
-Lastly, the decor part of it plays a big role too.
+When it comes to choosing LED fixtures and bulbs, you have several types that need to be considered.
+You also need to consider their luminosity, especially in places that need a lot of lighting, like the kitchen.
+Lastly, the decor part of it plays a significant role too.

 So how do you choose LED lights for the kitchen ceiling?

 Here’s what you need to look at:

 - The style of your kitchen light (recessed, flush-mount, spotlights, hanging pendants.)

 - The positioning of the fixtures in the kitchen (general area, island, wall trim, dining table.)

 - The size of your kitchen.